ansontsang1112/ansontsang1112/README.md

 * 🥲 The language I learned in the first place: C++ (That thing nearly killed me 😵‍💫
 * ❤️ The language I love: PHP && Java (That's easy to use ~
 * 🙃 The language I don't like: JavaScript (I'd know y 🤣 just don't want to use QQ
-* 🌱 The language I am currently learning: Go, C#, Kolin
+* 🌱 The language I am currently learning: C#, Kolin
-*

 ## About me
 * 🎮 Favorite Games: Minecraft, Terreria, Frostpunk, WatchDog